I read the emails at the break, and I know, I know, I'm not taking enough calls.

 This is John Podesta's radical leftist corrupt place.

-Laying out the administration's bottom line, she said it will argue for a three-legged stool that includes enacting tougher enforcement laws against illegals and the people who hire them and streamlining the system for Legal immigration, but also what she called a tough and fair pathway to earned legal status.
+Laying out the administration's bottom line, she said it will argue for a three-legged stool that includes enacting tougher enforcement laws against illegals and the people who hire them and streamlining the system for legal immigration, but also what she called a tough and fair pathway to earned legal status.

-Can we can we say the word amnesty?
+Can we say the word amnesty?

-Obama to give amnesty to 12 million illegals by 2010, according to the New York Times.
+This is exactly what this is going to be: Obama to give amnesty to 12 million illegals by 2010, according to the New York Times.

-From the politico, there's a poll here from the Pew Research Center for the People in the Press.
+From the Politico, there's a poll here from the Pew Research Center for the People in the Press.

 One year out from midterm elections, anti-incumbent sediment is approaching its highest level in 20 years.